 The researcher at the Institut Pasteur (Paris) explained that "the immune system's response would need (or need?)
 To be able to block the transference [of infection] between these cells and yet the cells being infected are just the cells that should instruct the immune system to avoid this event, and this * strategic gap * exasperatingly complicates the search for a solution. "

-The infection, worsening the facts, "not only changes the immune specific response against the virus, as our defenses against pathogens in general," he summarized.
+The infection, aggravating the facts, “not only alters the specific immune response against the virus, but our defenses against pathogens in general,” he said.

-Hence the need to "seek an improved understanding of the interaction between HIV and the carrier, in order to perceive and clarify which response we should use in the vaccine to have the necessary protection."
-And once this response is obtained, we would have to test them sooner or later on humans and we can not simply apply a possible vaccine in a patient cohort and suggest that they behave as supermen or super women, encouraging them to take all risks, in the desire to "see what they give".
+Hence the need to “seek a better understanding of the interaction between HIV and the carrier in order to understand and clarify what response we should use in the vaccine to have the necessary protection”.
+And once we get this answer, we would have to test them sooner or later on humans, and we simply can't apply a possible vaccine to a patient cohort and suggest that they behave like supermen. or superwomen, encouraging them to take all risks in their eagerness to "see what they do."

 "For this simple question we have no answer," he admitted.

 Asked to comment on the first Portuguese institutional prevention campaign, directed at gay men, the French researcher said that is not a new issue elsewhere.

 "We know that unfortunately this population is still affected by HIV / AIDS infection and we need to have information, education and prevention campaigns.
 It's a tricky subject in my country, France, where men who have sex with men continue to be infected today. "